source-separation/tutorial/_sources/approaches/deep/architectures.md

 Open-Unmix is a more recent neural network architecture that boasts impressive performance.
-Open-Unmix has one fully connected layer with batch norm and a `tanh` activation, followed a set of three BLSTM layers in the center, and then two more fully connected layers with batch norma and `ReLU` activations.
+Open-Unmix has one fully connected layer with batch norm and a `tanh` activation, followed a set of three BLSTM layers in the center, and then two more fully connected layers with batch norm and `ReLU` activations.
 The pytorch implementation has a dropout applied to the first two BLSTM layers with a zeroing probability of 40%.